karthikiyengar/portfolio/_posts/why-i-quit-whatsapp.md

 ---
-title: FAQ around why I quit WhatsApp
+title: FAQ - Why I quit WhatsApp
 description: Many of my friends have been asking me these questions, I decided to quickly write them down in one place
 date: "2021-01-09T15:05:39.988Z"
 categories: []